neil7057/beach_hut_society/README.md

 ### Testing User Stories from User Experience (UX) Section

 -   #### First Time Visitor Goals

-    1. As a First Time Visitor,
+    1. As a First Time Visitor, I want to see what the site is about.

-        1.
-        2.
+        1. The Hero image on the header gives a clear indication of the site's purpose.

+        2. There is an About page with further information about the site.

+        3. There is a Contact messaging page to ask questions before signup.

-    2. As a First Time Visitor,
+    2. As a First Time Visitor, I want to get an indictaion of the types of content.

-        1.
-        2.
-        3.
+        1. The Home page lists the forum threads with most recent first.
+        2. The first comment on each post is also displayed.
+        3. There is a search facility on the header of each page.

-    3. As a First Time Visitor,
+    3. As a First Time Visitor, I want to be able to sign up and post.

-        1.
-        2.
-        3.
+        1. A link to signup is clearly displayed in the header menu and also in the comments on the list of posts.
+        2. Once signed up, buttons are presented for post and comment option
+        3. Once logged in, Post and tag buttons are displayed

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor,
+    1. As a Returning Visitor, I want to be able to log in and view posts.

-        1. .
-        2.
-        3.
+        1. The login button is prominently displayed on all pages.
+        2. The post button is prominently displayed and there is an option to comment on all other users' posts.
+        3. There is a search facility to find posts by title or category.

-    3. As a Returning Visitor,
+    2. As a Returning Visitor, I wannt to see a list of the latest forum posts.

-        1. Each page footer has a clear link to the comments and feedback page to send a message.
+        1. The latest posts are listed on the home page, most recent first.
         2. Each page menu bar has a link to the comments and feedback page where a user can submit a request for more information.

-    4. As a Returning Visitor,
+    3. As a Returning Visitor, I want to be able to view all my posts.

-        1.
+        1. Once logged in, the Home page shows a summary of the User's account with a button to view all their posts and comments.
+        2. There is a search facility to find posts with specific keywords or categories.

 -   #### Frequent User Goals

-    1. As a Frequent User,
+    1. As a Frequent User, I want to be able to search for on topic content by keyword.

-        1.
-        2.
+        1. There is a search facility on all pages, located central to the header.
+        2. The Search facility will return matches based on post title and content and user name.

-    3. As a Frequent User,
+    2. As a Frequent User, I want to be abe to manage my account settings.

-        1.
-        2.
+        1. Once logged in, the edit profile button is presented in the account summary as the first item on the home page.
+        2. The User can amend username, first and last name.
+        3. The User can send a message to request password reset or notify a change of email address.
+        4. Users can Edit and Delete their own posts and comments via conveniently placed buttons on the respective post/comment.

-    5. As a Frequent User,
+    3. As a Frequent User, I want to be able to post and comment on my and other threads.

-        1.
-        2.
+        1. Users can create category Tags to attach to posts for ease of searching.
+        2. Users can post from the main menu on any page.
+        3. Users can comment on their own or other users posts.

 ### Responsiveness